reiver/the-secret-history-of-nfts/README.md

 There are a lot of things that culminated in creating the popularity of **NFTs**.

+And many of these things are largely unrelated.

+Today NFTs are, in the minds of many many people, almost synonymous with a certain type of digital art.
+But, strictly speaking, NFTs are not art-specific.

+The history of NFTs runs through video games, and virtual goods; but also includes things like legal contract signing, and property ownership.

 ## Professional Video Gaming

 Video games have a history going back to the 1970s.